swiftlang/swift-testing/Sources/Testing/Testing.docc/LimitingExecutionTime.md

 }
 ```

-If the above test function takes longer than 60 &times; 60 seconds (i.e. one
+If the above test function takes longer than an
-hour) to execute, the task in which it is running will be
+hour (60 x 60 seconds) to execute, the task in which it's running is
 [cancelled](https://developer.apple.com/documentation/swift/task/cancel())
-and the test will fail with an issue of kind
+and the test fails with an issue of kind
 ``Issue/Kind-swift.enum/timeLimitExceeded(timeLimitComponents:)``.

-- Note: if multiple time limit traits apply to a test, the shortest time limit
+- Note: If multiple time limit traits apply to a test, the shortest time limit
   is used.

 The testing library may adjust the specified time limit for performance reasons